The Fastest UI for the Web and Mobile

 Speaker–independent: Speech recognition software that can recognize a variety of speakers, without any training.
 Speaker–independent software generally limits the number of words in vocabulary but is the only realistic option for applications that must accept input from a large number of users.

 Spoken language understanding (SLU): Natural language understanding for spoken language.
-Spoken language understanding systems extract meaning out of the speech.
+Spoken language understanding systems extract meaning out of the speech by transcribing the audio input into text and leveraging natural language understanding algorithms.
 (See NLU, intent)

 Supervised learning: Supervised learning is a machine learning process in which the model is trained using a training dataset.